ZeqiW/Jumarie_Fractional_BS/Jumarie_Fractional_BS_European/README.md

 In this file,

-FracEu_Put_Be.m is the main function solving European Put Option under Wyss Fractional BS formula.
+FracEu_Put_Be.m is the main function solving European Put Option under Jumarie Fractional BS formula.

 Other .m files are used in the main function.